 This article may contain compensated links.
 See our full disclosure here

-This week we are taking another trip to Tuscany, to the little know area of Garfagnana in the North West of the region, often known as the natural park of Tuscany, where we talk mortadella the size of a car tire, drinking olive oil by the glass and buying wine by the liter!
+Taking another trip to Tuscany, we get to know Garfagnana, a little know area in the North West of Tuscany which is often known as the natural park of Tuscany due to its stunning landscape.
+We talk mortadella the size of a car tire, drinking olive oil by the glass, and buying wine by the liter!
 What’s not to love?

 If you heard our recent episode about the Chianti region then you’ll know that Tuscany is a huge region and that talking about it as a whole really does it a bit of a disservice, so today we head to an area very different in both it’s rugged, hilly landscape, covered in chestnut trees, and in its vibe.
 It can be found north of the charming city of Lucca, which is a gem in itself.
 We learn about what first brought Buzz McCarthy who is a world traveler, author and has a PhD in psychoneurology, to Garfagnana over 30 years and what kept her coming back, till she eventually made both Italy and the Garfagnana her permanent home.

 - The locals test olive oil, not by dipping in bread, but by drinking it in a glass

 - Caprignana, Buzz’s home village has a sagra (food festival) celebrating Farro (the local ancient grain), involving 10 courses where you go to a different stand for each Farro dish, from savoury to dessert, which stretches all the way into the next village.
 You even get a little bag to go round your neck to hold your wine glass while you are eating